kunlee0910/kunlee0910.github.io/_pages/research.md

 Kuitto, K. & Lee, K. (in press).
 ‘How to make extending working lives in ageing welfare states socially sustainable’, in M. Vaalavuo, K. Nelson & K. Kuitto (eds.), *Social Sustainability in Ageing Welfare States*, Cheltenham, UK: Edward Elgar.

 ### Working Papers (available upon request)
-‘Old and new welfare states retaining older workers in the face of crisis: The case of COVID-19 in Europe’ (single author, under review).
+‘Old and new welfare states retaining older workers in the face of crisis: The case of COVID-19 in Europe’ (single author, *Revise & Resubmit*).

 ‘Convergence or continued stratification?
 Retirement trajectories and late working lives in Germany since the late 20th century’ (with [Bernhard Ebbinghaus](https://ebbinghaus.blog/))